I used to cringe at the song, “Nothing but the blood of Jesus,” or if I heard someone refer to being covered by his blood; it sounded so, well, gory.

 “You do not understand that it is better for you to have one man die for the people than to have the whole nation destroyed.”

-Caiaphas unwittingly prophesied the significance of Jesus’ substitutionary death in advocating for his execution to the Sanhedrin.
+Caiaphas unwittingly prophesied the rationale for Jesus’ substitutionary death in advocating for his execution to the Sanhedrin.

 Jesus came and led a perfect life; he suffered and died in our place, for our sins, so that we could be forgiven and reconciled to God.

-Absent his shed blood and his resurrection — his victory over the death that sin introduced to the world — there is no hope for the world at all.
+That is why Jesus’ shed blood and his resurrection — his victory over the death that sin brings to the world — is the only hope for us all.

 Genesis 15: God confirms the covenant with Abram: http://bit.ly/2s9q7uD